ikeda46/website/content/en/publication/2021-eht-paper-7/index.md

   linear-polarimetric EHT images of the center of M87.
 We find that only a part of the ring is significantly polarized.
-The resolved fractional linear polarization has a maximum located in the southwest part of the ring, where it rises to the level of $∼ 15%$.
+The resolved fractional linear polarization has a maximum located in the southwest part of the ring, where it rises to the level of $\sim 15$\%.
 The polarization position angles are arranged in a nearly azimuthal pattern.
 We perform quantitative measurements of relevant polarimetric properties of the compact emission and find evidence for the temporal evolution of the polarized source structure over one week of EHT observations.
 The details of the polarimetric